-T his question has been put to our club a number of times, and frankly, we find it humorous and annoying that people will attempt to become part of us, but then try to dictate their definitions of terms to us.
+This question has been put to our club a number of times, and frankly, we find it humorous and annoying that people will attempt to become part of us, but then try to dictate their definitions of terms to us.
 Every year, we get some idiot who follows the same crash-and-burn cycle of trying to demand that his service makes him our brother.
-This really gets a bit old, so before you make yourself look foolish, read this.
-We have a motto: “Brothers in war.
-Brothers in peace.
-Desert Era Veterans for Desert Era Veterans.”

 We coined this motto for a reason, and it has a meaning to us.

-If you don’t like our meaning, we’re not particularly concerned - it only goes to prove that:
+If you don’t like our meaning, we’re not particularly concerned - it only goes to prove one thing:

 YOU ARE NOT OUR BROTHER.